jianrong7/portfolio/portfolio-frontend/README.md

 - fix arrows animation
-- create staggering animation for work modules (?)
+- create transition animation to another page for all pages
-- create transition animation to another page
+- styling for pages
 - create progress bar for the 4 pages

 - create blog